To help you manage dysphagia after TBI, this post will discuss the causes and treatment methods.

 - The person is alert and understands what is happening.

-- They can take deep breaths.
+- They are able to take deep breaths.

 Living with Dysphagia After Head Injury